 You need curing salt.
 I can recommend to buy it right here:

-My experience is that Sams Club has the best meats, so I purchased 3 large pork loins for Lachs Schinken.
-It is a long process.
-There has to be a constant temperature anywhere around 45 to 50F.
+My experience is that Sams Club has the best meats, so I purchased 3 large pork loins for Lachs or Nuss Schinken.
 I have a large Masterbuilt smoker with a cold smoke attachment.
+There should to be a constant temperature anywhere around 50 to 60 F when drying, and hanging the Schinken, preferable it would be a basement

 5 tbsp Prague Powder #1 curing salt (see Amazon)

 3 tsp Herbs of the Province, or Italian herb seasoning

 4 large garlic cloves, halved

 Wood chips for smoking (Alder, Cherry, Apple wood that can be mixed)

 Day 1: Curing: Immerse the pork pieces in the cure marinade for 7 days.
 I used a food safe plastic container or a cooler.